-Processor: % Privileged Time The percentage of time that the CPU spends executing Windows kernel commands.
+Processor: % Privileged Time

+The percentage of time that the CPU spends executing Windows kernel commands.
 If this metric is consistently high you should consider using a faster or more efficient disk subsystem.

-- Processor: %User Time

-- The percentage of time that the CPU spends executing user processes.

-- Processor: % Interrupt Time

-The time that the CDU energy

-- The time that the CPU spends managing hardware requests.
-This metric enables you to determine the level of device activity.

-System: Processor Queue Length - The number of threads that are waiting for processor time.
+- Processor: %User Time - The percentage of time that the CPU spends executing user processes. - Processor: % Interrupt Time - The time that the CPU spends managing hardware requests.
+This metric enables you to determine the level of device activity. - · System: Processor Queue Length - The number of threads that are waiting for processor time.